Skip to main content

 • Swill the saltwater around your mouth before spitting it out.

-9. Stick to a bedtime routine
+9. Stick to a Bedtime Routine

 Maintaining a bedtime routine can make it easier to get to sleep at night.
 It might improve your sleep in the long run too.